Nastagio degli Onesti: Depiction by Botticelli

-Sandro Botticelli made a series of four panels that illustrate many episodes of the story by Boccaccio, thought to have been commissioned by Lorenzo the Magnificent in 1483 as a gift to Giannozzo Pucci at his marriage to Lucrezia Bini of that year.
+Sandro Botticelli made a series of four panels that illustrate episodes of the story by Boccaccio.
+They were commissioned in 1483 by the Pucci family in celebration of a wedding.
 Originally stored in Palazzo Pucci, Florence, in the second half of the nineteenth century they were dispersed: three are now in the Prado, and only one, the last, has returned to its original location after being, among other things, in the Collection Watney of Charlbury at London.

 Style and interpretations

-Two characters of the novel, the black knight and the woman on the run, are damned in hell.
-There has been no sign of repentance for their sins, and that is suicide for him and the refusal of love for her.
-By Boccaccio, then, love, even in its component hedonistic, receives a positive evaluation: everyone has the right to love and be loved in return, so the woman was guilty for not having loved.
+Two characters of the novel, the knight and fleeing woman, are damned in hell.
+They have not repented for their sins, which was suicide for him and cruelty for her.
+For Boccaccio, everyone has the right to love and be loved in return, so the woman was guilty for not having loved.

-Even the scene of the "infernal hunt", already present in Divine Comedy, the Canto of Pietro della Vigna, is inserted by Boccaccio in a setting very different from natural to Dante, a locus amoenus in which assumes traits much less gruesome and more like those of a sacred representation.
+The scene of the "infernal hunt" was included in Canto XIII of the Inferno of Dante's Divine Comedy — the Canto of Pietro della Vigna — but Boccaccio presents it in a different setting.

-In the novel appear many words belonging to the language of courtly love.
-The lady is arrogant, disdainful, and haughty, though in this case, these negative qualities are in the very structure of the story, as it will give women an example of how they should not behave.
-Eventually the lady is promoted for her sincere love, not for fear of punishment which would have incurred, and in the end she falls for Nastagio.